Andi Janjeva

 Andi Janjeva (born 11 October 2002) is a professional footballer who plays as a centre-back or right-back for Albanian Kategoria Superiore club Partizani Tirana.
-Born in England, he represents Kosovo at youth international level.
+Born in England, he represents Kosovo at youth level.

 Club career

-Early career / Dover Athletic
+Early career

-Janjeva began his career at the age of five at Eagle United, a club established by the Albanian community in London, before later joining the Watford youth team.
+Janjeva began his career at the age of five at Eagles United, a club established by the Albanian community in London, before later joining the Watford youth team.
 On 23 January 2020, he was named as a Watford first team substitute for the first time in a 2019–20 FA Cup third round proper match against Tranmere Rovers.

 In March 2023, Janjeva joined National League South side Dover Athletic.
 On 7 March 2023, he was named as a Dover Athletic substitute for the first time in a league match against Cheshunt.
 His debut with Dover Athletic came eighteen days later against St Albans City after coming on as a substitute at 46th minute in place of Jake Goodman.